-Chapter 7: Leaf-Spine Fabric¶
+Chapter 7: Leaf-Spine Fabric

 Further Reading

-Trellis.
-Open Networking Foundation, 2020.
+SD-Fabric.
+Open Networking Foundation, 2021.

-7.1 Feature Set¶
+7.1 Feature Set

-The use of link aggregation and ECMP is straightforward: the packet forwarding mechanism is augmented to load balance outgoing packets among a group (e.g., a pair) of links (egress ports) rather than having just a single “best” output link (egress port).
+The use of link aggregation and ECMP is straightforward: the packet forwarding mechanism is augmented to load-balance outgoing packets among a group (e.g., a pair) of links (egress ports) rather than having just a single “best” output link (egress port).
 This both improves bandwidth and results in an automatic recovery mechanism should any single link fail.
 It is also the case that switch forwarding pipelines have explicit support for port groups, so once equivalences are established, they can be pushed all the way into the data plane.

-7.2 Segment Routing¶
+7.2 Segment Routing

-The previous section focused on what Trellis does.
+The previous section focused on what SD-Fabric does.
 This section focuses on how.
-The core strategy in Trellis is based on Segment Routing (SR).
+The core strategy in SD-Fabric is based on Segment Routing (SR).
 The term “segment routing” comes from the idea that the end-to-end path between any pair of hosts can be constructed from a sequence of segments, where label-switching is used to traverse a sequence of segments along an end-to-end path.
 Segment routing is a general approach to source routing which can be implemented in a number of ways.
-In the case of Trellis, segment routing leverages the forwarding plane of Multi-Protocol Label Switching (MPLS), which you can read more about online.
+In the case of SD-Fabric, segment routing leverages the forwarding plane of Multi-Protocol Label Switching (MPLS), which you can read more about online.

 Further Reading